10dollars/tendollars.github.io.raw/_posts/2014-11-13-amber-gordon.md

 Eventually I'd love to turn [Femsplain](http://femsplain.com) into something bigger, but right now I'm focused on building and spreading awareness.

 #### Me again.
-Here are a few of my favorite pieces on Femsplain right now, if you're interested
+Thanks Amber!
+Here are a few of my favorite pieces on Femsplain right now if you're interested, dear spirited reader.

 * [Everyone On Tinder Is My Boyfriend](http://femsplain.com/everyone-on-tinder-is-my-boyfriend/)
 * [Stop Giving Marketing Agencies Credit That The Fangirls Deserve](http://femsplain.com/stop-giving-marketing-agencies-credit-that-the-fangirls-deserve/)